ubahnverleih/WoBike/README.md

 To authenticate you need to add `X-Api-Key: bpEUTJEBTf74oGRWxaIcW7aeZMzDDODe1yBoSxi2` in your header of the API-Endpoint `https://platform.tier-services.io`.
 You can request all(?) vehicles with `https://platform.tier-services.io/vehicle?` or filter them by zoneID like `https://platform.tier-services.io/vehicle?zoneId=BERLIN` or show all the vehicles around a location with a given radius (meters) `https://platform.tier-services.io/vehicle?lat=0&lng=0&radius=500`.

-Polygons with regions and parking restrictions are available on `https://tier.frontend.fleetbird.eu/api/prod/v1.06/territories/all/` (`type: 0` looks like free floating region and `type: 1` are no parking zones).
+Polygons with regions and parking restrictions are available on `https://platform.tier-services.io/zone?lat=55.605&lng=13.0038`.

-Vehicle types with images are available on `https://tier.frontend.fleetbird.eu/api/prod/v1.06/cars/types/`

 ## Ufo (Scooter, Europe)
 [Ufo](https://www.ufoscooters.com/) is a scootersharing company based in Europe.

 There is *no* authentication or special headers and only `GET`-Requests required for the API-Endpoint `https://ufo.frontend.fleetbird.eu/api/prod/v1.06/`.
 You can request all(?) vehicles with `https://ufo.frontend.fleetbird.eu/api/prod/v1.06/map/cars/` or filter them by bbox like `https://ufo.frontend.fleetbird.eu/api/prod/v1.06/map/cars/?lat1=35.0&lat2=44.0&lon1=-35.0&lon2=4.0` or show the 20 nearest vehicles around a location with `https://ufo.frontend.fleetbird.eu/api/prod/v1.06/cars/?lat=40.4021&lon=-3.6857`.

-Polygons with regions and parking restrictions are available on `https://platform.tier-services.io/zone?lat=55.605&lng=13.0038`.
+Polygons with regions and parking restrictions are available on https://ufo.frontend.fleetbird.eu/api/prod/v1.06/territories/all/ (type: 0 looks like free floating region and type: 1 are no parking zones).

+Vehicle types with images are available on https://ufo.frontend.fleetbird.eu/api/prod/v1.06/cars/types/

 ## Zero (Scooter, Germany)
 [Zero](https://gozero.eco/de/) is a scootersharing company based in Germany.